getndazn/kopytko-packager/README.md

 - `generatedPackagePath [@type string @optional]` - path to the app package to generate; default value as in the example file above
 - `baseManifest [@type string @required]` - base manifest file path.
 Having the file is sufficient to run the Roku app
 - `localManifestOverride [@type string @optional]` - path to the configuration file that overrides all other settings.
 Usually the file is on the git ignore list
+- `screenshotDir [@type string @optional]` - the directory where screenshots will be saved; default value as in the example file above
 - `pluginDefinitions [@type [name: string]:object @optional]` - plugin definitions (see [plugins](#plugins))
 - `plugins @optional` - global plugins list (see [plugins](#plugins))
 - `environments [@type [name: string]:object @optional]` - list of environments.
 The name should correspond to the `ENV` value.
 Each environment entry consists of: